hoffnung8493/event-driven/README.md

 - Event Version Control
   - Each event should store a version number
   - When version is upgraded, provide a function that updates old event data to the newest version
+- Able to smoothly split a single module into multiple modules
+- Able to OperationInit to none request initiation, such as external event subscription/webhook etc.

 # Why Redis for event broker?